harishkesavarao/harishkesavarao.github.io/_posts/2025-12-29-deploying-ds-apps.md

 df.write.format("delta").mode("overwrite").save("/mnt/embeddings/billing")
 ```

-Two things to note in the after version: the UDF wraps the embedding
-function so it runs distributed across the cluster, and the result is
-written directly to Delta Lake rather than collected to the driver.
-Collecting a large embedding dataset to the Spark driver is one of
-the most common causes of out-of-memory failures in production.
+Two things to note in the production version: the UDF wraps the embedding function so it runs distributed across the cluster, and the result is written directly to Delta Lake rather than collected to the driver.
+Collecting a large embedding dataset to the Spark driver is one of the most common causes of out-of-memory failures in production.

 **Removing or converting print/display/show statements**

-Every `print()`, `display()`, or `show()` call in a Spark context
-collects data to the driver.
-In a notebook, this is fine — the
-dataset is small.
-In production, it is expensive and in some cases
-causes driver OOM errors.
+Every `print()`, `display()`, or `show()` call in a Spark context collects data to the driver.
+In a notebook, this is fine — the dataset is small.
+In production, it is expensive and in some cases causes driver OOM errors.

 Replace with logging: